linwenchao/mongoid-lookup/README.md

 can query Place references only, as needed:

     Place.lookup(:search).label_like("C")
+    #=> [ #<Country::SearchReference label: "Canada">, <Region::SearchReference label: "California">, <City::SearchReference label: "Carson City">  ]

 or

     Place::SearchReference.label_like("C")

+This does not effect SearchListing or Tag::SearchReference.
+Mongoid knows hows to limit the query.

 ### Extending Lookup Reference Models

-If you would like your lookup references to maintain more data from your source model, add the fields to the lookup collection and to the `:map` option:
+If you would like your lookup references to maintain more data from your source model, add the desired fields to the lookup collection:

     class SearchListing
       field :alias, type: String
     end

+Now update your `:map` option in your lookup declarations:

     class User
       has_lookup :search, collection: SearchListing, :map => { label: :full_name, alias: :nickname }